quangvo09/platform-announcement/README.md

 # Open Platform API Announcement

-This tool helps we monitor announcements from multiple platform APIs and send notification to Telegram group
+This tool helps we watch announcements from multiple platform APIs and send notification to Telegram group

-So that we can discover new APIs, new changes to make decisions
+So that we can monitor new APIs, new changes to make decisions asap

 # Technical